adamancini/docker-traefikee-refarch/readme.md

       - "--controlNodes=<^>3<^^>"
 ```

-Alternatively, wherever there is a ${VARIABLE} in a compose file, you may export those variables in your shell and "docker stack deploy" will use those values
+Alternatively, wherever there is a ${VARIABLE} in a compose file, you may export those variables in your shell and "docker stack deploy" will use those values instead
 ```
 export TRAEFIKEE_LICENSE_SECRET=<^>traefikee-license<^^>
 export TRAEFIKEE_SWARM_NETWORK=<^>traefikee-control<^^>